ICS427-Pass-Bots/password-manager/README.md

 Cole House:

-- Work on website, etc
+- Work on website, design, etc
 - Work on report

 John Suelen:

-- Work on report, website, etc.
+- Work on report,
+- Work on function to hide passwords